timmcginley/41936/README.md

 # Advanced Building Design

-**Designing better, more sustainable buildings requires interdisciplinary analysis and improvement from *all* members of the design team *throughout* the design process.**
+**Designing better, more sustainable buildings requires interdisciplinary analysis and improvement from *all* members of the design team *throughout* the design process, is not enough, we are engineers, we need to prove it!**

 Advanced Building Design is an interdisciplinary innovation course that has been runnning at DTU for 18 years and provides a collaborative, analysis based, professional design experience.
 We do not just wish to replicate real world design processes.
 We want to define new ways of working that ultimately, through the integration into the [circular education system] demonstrate how we can design better, more sustainable buildings.